Netherlands in World War II: Dutch surrender

 The Dutch high command was shocked by the Rotterdam Blitz.
 Knowing that the army was running low on supplies and ammunition and receiving news that the city of Utrecht had been given an ultimatum similar to that of Rotterdam, Winkelman held a meeting with other Dutch generals.
 They decided that further resistance was futile and wanted to protect civilian residents.
 In the afternoon of 14 May, Winkelman issued a proclamation to his army to order them to surrender:

 On 15 May, the Netherlands officially signed the surrender with Germany.
-Dutch forces in the province of Zeeland, which had come under French control, continued fighting alongside French forces until 17 May, when the bombardment of the town of Middelburg forced them to surrender also.
+Dutch forces in the province of Zeeland, which had come under French control, continued fighting alongside French forces until 17 May, when the bombardment of the town of Middelburg forced them, too, to surrender.
 The Dutch Empire, in particular the Dutch East Indies, supported the Allies; the colonies were unaffected by the surrender.
 Many ships of the Royal Dutch Navy in Dutch waters fled to the United Kingdom.

-During the four-day campaign, about 2,300 Dutch soldiers were killed and 7,000 wounded, and more than 3,000 Dutch civilians also died.
-The Germans lost 2,200 men killed and 7,000 wounded.
+During the four-day campaign, about 2,300 Dutch soldiers were killed and 7000 wounded, and more than 3000 Dutch civilians also died.
+The Germans lost 2,200 men killed and 7000 wounded.
 In addition, 1,300 German soldiers captured by the Dutch during the campaign, many around The Hague, had been shipped to Britain and remained POWs for the rest of the war.

 Queen Wilhelmina and the Dutch government succeeded in escaping from the Netherlands before the surrender and formed a government-in-exile.
 Princess Juliana and her children went to Canada for safety.

 German occupation

+Occupation government

+After a brief period of martial law, Germany invited the Dutch government to return from London and continue to govern under German control, as France and Denmark had done.
+When government leaders refused, Germany established the Reichskommissariat Niederlande ("Dutch Imperial Commission") as the occupation regime, assuming power on 29 May 1940, with its headquarters in The Hague.
+Austrian Nazi Arthur Seyss-Inquart was installed as Reichskommissar, with his office in a mansion on Museumplein in Amsterdam, today the home of the American consulate.
+Fellow Austrian Hanns Albin Rauter was assigned as SS and police leader, reporting to Seyss-Inquart and to SS chief Heinrich Himmler.